jigpu/linuxwacom-wiki-archive/wiki/Xsetwacom.md

 With the default curve the two control points have the same values as the anchor points,

-` xsetwacom set "device name" PressCurve 0 0 100 100`
+` xsetwacom set "device name" PressureCurve 0 0 100 100`

 which means it is linear, i.e. reflecting the tablet's designed pressure response (e.g. 0-1023).
 Think of it as a 100x100 grid with the Bezier